ZPascal/grafana_api_sdk/docs/content/grafana_api/api.md

 - `api_call` _str_ - Specify the API call endpoint
 - `method` _RequestsMethods_ - Specify the used method (default GET)
 - `json_complete` _str_ - Specify the inserted JSON as string
+- `timeout` _float_ - Specify the timeout for the corresponding API call

 **Raises**: